 This conjecture is related to \cite[Conjecture 3.7.]{CSW} and is an analogy of the Harder-Narasimhan filtration for torsion-free coherent sheaves and the Jordan-H\"older filtration for semistable coherent sheaves (see \cite{HL}) as already observed in \cite[Remark 3.6.]{DerSze}.
 We include the singular case for the future application to the Question \ref{singular moduli}.

-For the first item, \cite{CSW} shows that every smooth Fano manifold $X$ has an $\mathbb{R}$-degeneration with the $\mathbb{Q}$-Fano central fiber $X_0$ and there is an another degeneration $\mathcal{X}' \to \Delta$ of $X_0$ with the modified K-polystable $\mathbb{Q}$-Fano central fiber $X_0'$ with the K-optimal vector $\xi'$, which can be extended to $X_0$ with the vanishing modified Futaki invarant (see also \cite{DerSze}).
+For the first item, \cite{CSW} shows that every smooth Fano manifold $X$ has an $\mathbb{R}$-degeneration with the $\mathbb{Q}$-Fano central fiber $X_0$ and there is an another degeneration $\mathcal{X}' \to \Delta$ of $X_0$ with the modified K-polystable $\mathbb{Q}$-Fano central fiber $X_0'$ with the K-optimal vector $\xi'$, which can be extended to $X_0$ with the vanishing modified Futaki invariant (see also \cite{DerSze}).
 So as for the existence, it suffices to prove the modified K-semistability of $X_0$.
-Since $(X_0', \xi')$ is K-polystable, the problem is reduced to the `stability of K-semistability in small deformations', which is related to the Artin property of the $\Cpx$-stack consisting of K-semistable $\mathbb{Q}$-Fano $T$-varieties, as in Proposition \ref{Artin stack}.
-It is remarkable that if $X$ is K-unstable (with respect to the trivial torus action), then $X_0'$ should be endowed with non-Einstein K\"ahler-Ricci solitons (\cite[p.
+Since $(X_0', \xi')$ is K-polystable, the problem is reduced to the `stability of K-semistability in small deformations', which is related to the Artinianity of the $\Cpx$-stack consisting of K-semistable $\mathbb{Q}$-Fano $T$-varieties, as in Proposition \ref{Artin stack}.
+It is remarkable that if $X$ is K-unstable (with respect to the trivial torus action), then $X_0'$ must be endowed with non-Einstein K\"ahler--Ricci solitons (\cite[p.
 17]{CSW}).

 The existence part of the second item is confirmed in \cite{DatSze} for smooth modified K-semistable Fano $T$-manifolds.
 The uniqueness of the central fiber in this case could be demonstrated by the same methods in \cite{LWX1}, which is a role model of our proof of Proposition \ref{gentle degeneration}.
-(We worked with the smooth central fiber because the author thought it should make arguments clear. )
+(We worked with the smooth central fiber because the author felt that it makes arguments clear. )

 The uniqueness assertion in the second item is stronger than the uniqueness of the central fiber.
 This stronger uniqueness (for every smooth gentle Fano $T$-manifold $X$) has the following application.